SockNastre/BethesdaSoftworksArchive-OblivionPS3/README.md

 A: The [BSA Browser](https://www.github.com/AlexxEG/BSA_Browser) tool by AlexxEG (see credits) supports opening Oblivion PS3 BSA.

 Q: _What settings should I be using to pack on PS3?_
 A: In order to make a BSA that is proper for PS3 make sure "Use PS3 file flags", "Extend data", and "Convert normal maps" are turned on.
-If they are turned off BSA may not work right on PS3.
+If they are turned off the BSA may not work right on PS3.

 Q: _Should I turn on the setting to compress assets in the archive?_
 A: This one is up to you, compression may increase load times but decrease BSA size.